hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 {{< callout >}}

-Hyprland puts the raw string to the envvar.
+Hyprland puts the raw string to the env var.
 You should _not_ add quotes around the values.

 e.g.: